Public Spaces Protection Orders

 The facilities include an award-winning state of the art children's playground, skate/BMX park, outdoor gym equipment, multi use games area and aerial swing.
-Later in 2017, a new community-based sports facility will be opening, including a 3G pitch, stands, club house, soft play and café facilities.
+Early 2018, a new community-based sports facility will be opening, including a 3G pitch, stands, club house, soft play and café facilities.

 Consultation to introduce PSPO

-Meadowbank currently falls within the area of an existing Designated Public Place Order (DPPO) - which regulates the consumption of alcohol in Dorking Town Centre.
-Because the DPPO expires on 20 October, MVDC consulted with local residents, businesses and users of Meadowbank on a proposed PSPO to replace it, including restrictions on anti-social drinking, dog fouling and dog access to the managed play area.
+Meadowbank fell within the area of an existing Designated Public Place Order (DPPO) - which regulated the consumption of alcohol in Dorking Town Centre.
+Because the DPPO expired on 20 October, MVDC consulted with local residents, businesses and users of Meadowbank on a proposed PSPO to replace it, including restrictions on anti-social drinking, dog fouling and dog access to the managed play area.

 MVDC ran the consultation for five weeks from 17 July 2017 to 18 August 2017.
 It was promoted through the MVDC newsletter, social media and posters in the park.
 We wrote to residents of streets adjacent to the park and contacted sporting and fitness groups who are regular users of Meadowbank.
 The survey was available online and paper questionnaires at various public buildings in Dorking were also provided.